 Developmental Curriculum Requirements

-2. An advanced course in three of four areas of Developmental Psychology.
+1. Students must take an advanced course in the three areas of Developmental Psychology listed below.
 Certain seminars may also fulfill these requirements.
 Below are a few examples of courses that will fulfill these requirements.
 Students may petition the developmental area chair to count courses not included on this list.

-- Language/Communicative Development: Psyc 43200: Seminar in Language Development (Goldin-Meadow); Psyc 35500: Language Socialization (Lucy); PSYC 43550: Gesture (Goldin-Meadow), PSYC 43680 Topics in Language and Gesture (Goldin-Meadow).
+- Language Development: PSYC 43200 Seminar in Language Development or PSYC 43680 Topics in Language and Gesture.